SmileiPIC/Smilei/doc/Sphinx/namelist.rst

   | If `False`, the parallelization of the simulation is done according to the see :doc:`parallelization`.
   | If `True`, the simulated domain is decomposed in dedicated shapes for particles and fields operations.
 Benefits of this option is illustrated in `Single Domain Multiple Decompositions for Particle-in-Cell simulations <https://arxiv.org/abs/1912.04064>`_

+.. py:data:: custom_oversize

+   :default: 2

+   The number of ghost-cell for each patches.
+The default value is set accordingly with the ``interpolation_order`` value.

+.. py:data:: custom_region_oversize

+   :default: 2

+   The number of ghost-cell for each region when ``uncoupled_grids=True``.
+The default value is set accordingly with the ``interpolation_order`` value.

 ----